Toloka/docs/en/template-builder/operations/internet-search.md

 ## Use event-driven links {#plugin.trigger}

 You can set a link to open when a certain event occurs.
-For example, when the Toloker chooses an option, this can open a specific search query.
+For example, when a Toloker chooses an option, this can open a specific search query.
 To do this, use the [plugin.trigger](../reference/plugin.trigger.md) plugin.

 [View example in the sandbox](https://clck.ru/Tqv5B).